gportay/cqfd6/README.md

 ## Using cqfd in an advanced way

-### Appending extra arguments to the build command

-The `-c` option set immediately after the command `--run` allows appending the command of a `cqfd --run` for temporary developments:

-    $ cqfd --build centos7 --run -c "clean"
-    $ cqfd --build centos7 --run -c "TRACING=1"

 ### Running a shell in the build container

-You can use the `shell` command to quickly pop a shell in your build container.
+You can pop an interactive shell in your build container.
-The shell to be launched (default `/bin/sh`) can be customized using the `CQFD_SHELL` environment variable.

 Example:

-    fred@host:~/project$ cqfd --shell
+    fred@host:~/project$ cqfd bash
     fred@container:~/project$

 ### Use cqfd as an interpreter for shell script

-You can use the `--shell` command to write a shell script and run it in your build container.
+You can write a shell script and run it in your build container.

 Example:

     fred@host:~/project$ cat get-container-pretty-name.sh
-    #!/usr/bin/env -S cqfd --shell
+    #!/usr/bin/env -S cqfd sh
     if ! test -e /.dockerenv; then
         exit 1
     fi